contiv/vpp/docs/TOOLS.md

 * `command`: specifies the query operation to be performed on one or more vswitches in the cluster
-* `node`: optional, specifies the node on which the query operation is to be performed.
+* `node`: optional, specifies the node where the query operation is to be executed.
 For some query operations, if node is not specified, the operation is performed on all nodes.
 * `parameters`: optional, specifies parameters to the query operation
 * `flags`: Specifies optional flags.
-Currently, only the -h flag is supported - when specified, help test for the operation(s) is printed to stdout.
+Currently, only the -h flag is supported; when specified, help text for the specified operation(s) is printed to stdout.

 ### Operations